vladdsm/trackpack/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of trackpack is to …
+The goal of trackpack is to track the statistics of downloads of the lazytrade package.

 ## Installation